-A video published Apr 4, 2016 and featured on Hoffmann’s web site states that he was “an active member of the International Lyme and Associated Diseases Society.”
+A 2016 video featured on Hoffmann’s web site states that he was “an active member of the International Lyme and Associated Diseases Society.”
 ILADS is a pseudoscience group that promotes diagnoses and treatments unrecognized by mainstream science-based medical experts.

 In 2010, the Healthcare Protection Agency of UK–after noting the vulnerability of patients “desperate for an explanation and possible cure for their illnesses”– issued scathing conclusions about guidelines issued by ILADS: